f5devcentral/f5-velos-training/docs/velos_diagnostics.rst

 Downloading Logs from the API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can download various logs from the F5OS layer using the F5OS API.
-To list the current log files in the **log/system/** directory use the following API call.
+To list the current log files in the **log/system/** directory, use the following API call.

 .. code-block:: bash